 Images obtained from your scan are digitally recorded.
 At Qscan, a subspecialty trained Radiologist interprets the images obtained and provides a report for your doctor within 24 hours.

-Reports and images will be available electronically via the patient app and web portal after your examination.
+Reports and images will be available electronically via the Qscan MyResults Patient Access app and web portal 7 days after your report has been processed.
 If required, films are available for collection or delivery to your referring practitioner.
 You will need an appointment with your doctor to discuss these results.

 Mater Private Clinic, Stanley Street, South Brisbane, Queensland, Australia